3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <details>
     <summary>
         <b>
-        Click To Expand - If you're not too sure on how to "SSH" or would simply like to check you're doing things correctly
+        :red_circle: Click To Expand - If you're not too sure on how to "SSH" or would simply like to check you're doing things correctly
         </b>
     </summary>
 <p>